spokenweb/spokenweb-metadata-scheme/docs/5-metadata-fields.rst

     Example:

-    * Issued with illustrated sleeve and liner notes
+    * Issued with illustrated sleeve and liner notes, so liner notes could be entered in this field.

   **Other physical description:**